jhpyle/docassemble/subdocs/abouttwo.md

 questions about how to use it.
 To [get help] from the community of developers and other users, you can chat in real time with knowledgeable developers on the [**docassemble** Slack group].
 If you find a bug, you can [submit an issue on GitHub].
-You can also [e-mail the developer].

 In June 2018 and June 2019, the **docassemble** community convened for
 <a href="https://docacon.com">Docacon</a>, a one-day docassemble